Music at St Molua’s

 Early in her career she sang with the Balligan Consort and was the organ scholar in St Andrews Balligan.
 Audrey has a lifetime of experience in church music both as a singer and accompanist and has a vast knowledge and love of sacred choral music.
 She is passionate about using her musical gifts to lead worship.

-The acoustic properties of the church building are magnificent for both choral and organ works and have been much in demand by other choirs such as the Priory Singers and Melisma who have used the building for rehearsals and recitals.
+The acoustic properties of the church building are magnificent for both choral and organ works and have been much in demand by other choirs such as the Priory Singers, Melisma and the Ulster Consort who have used the building for rehearsals and recitals.

-A selection of recordings of hymns, chants and anthems which St Molua’s Choir has sung over the years are available to listen to, or download, on the Choir Playlist page.
+A selection of recordings of hymns, chants and anthems which St Molua’s Choir has sung in the past are available to listen to, or download, on the Choir Playlist page.

 The Organ